Monday, 26 January 2026

 Self-hosted BitWarden

-To self-host, you will need to have a server.
+Or you can self-host!
+You will need to have a server.
 And it will be a single point of failure.
 If your server crashes, your passwords are gone.
 So you also need to manage your backups.
 And security updates.
 Ugh.

 At this point I will have already lost 99% of you, and rightly so.
 I do not think that this is a viable option for most people.
 If you are an IT professional and you like to mess around with servers, then power to you!
 But for us mere mortals and people that value their free time, let's find something else.